fizx/scala-bootstrapper/lib/template/TUTORIAL.md

     $ sbt 'run -f config/development.scala'

+### View the Thrift IDL for your service

+The IDL for your service is in src/main/thrift/birdname.thrift.
+The Thrift compiler uses the IDL to generate bindings for various languages, making it easy for scripts in those languages to talk to your service.
+More information about Thrift and how to write an IDL for your service can be found [here](http://wiki.apache.org/thrift/Tutorial)

 ### Call your service from ruby

 Your service implements simple get() and put() methods.
 Once you have